At least 500 Palestinians killed following Israeli air strike on Gaza hospital on eve of Biden visit

 Humanitarian crisis

-Around 3,000 people, mostly children, have been killed in Israeli strikes on the Gaza Strip over the past 10 days, the Palestinian health ministry said on Monday as the humanitarian crisis in the enclave continues to worsen.
+Prior to Tuesday’s bombing, the Palestinian health ministry said 3,000 people, mostly children, have been killed in Israeli strikes on the Gaza Strip since Oct 7.

 More than 12,500 others have been wounded since Israel started bombarding Gaza in retaliation for Hamas attacks in Israel which killed more than 1,400 people.
 The ministry added that 61 Palestinians were also killed while 1,250 were wounded in the occupied West Bank during the same period.